-What Can a Handyman Do in Sarpy in Sarpy County, Nebraska?
+What Can a Handyman Do Without a License in Sarpy in Sarpy County, Nebraska?

 Nebraska does not issue a single statewide "general contractor" license for typical handyman/general construction work; licensing is primarily handled through (1) local building permits/contractor registrations and (2) state trade licenses (electrical/plumbing/HVAC) plus state tax registrations.
 In Sarpy County cities (Papillion, La Vista, Bellevue, Gretna, Springfield, etc.), most handyman work is allowed without a state contractor license, but you still must follow local permit rules and you generally cannot perform regulated trade work (electrical, plumbing, HVAC) without the proper state license/registration.